dimkr/devsus/README.md

 * Firmware for Atheros AR9271 based WiFi dongles
 * Drivers for Qualcomm CSR8510 based Bluetooth dongles

+Also, the images contain:
-Moreover, the Devuan installation is very minimal and consists of a barebones Devuan base, plus crucial command-line tools, like those required to connect to a WiFi network.
+* Crucial command-line tools, like those required to connect to a WiFi network
+* A [Ratpoison](https://www.nongnu.org/ratpoison/)-based, keyboard-controlled, graphical environment
+* [Firefox](https://www.mozilla.org/en-US/firefox/) ESR, pre-configured for enhanced privacy and responsiveness on the C201

 Dependencies
 ============